 Most of the events are free, though some require pre-registration.
 All give park visitors deeper insight into the natural world.
 Call the park office for more information.

 This presentation will introduce all the wonderful things you can find at the park from recreational opportunities to our wonderful natural communities.
 This is great for first-time visitors or anyone wanting to get to know the park.
-Meet in the auditorium in the visitor center.
+Meet in the visitor center.